roxiness/v3.routify.dev/src/routes/docs/pages/1.guide/3.advanced/how-it-works.md

 ```

 #### 3. Render the URL
-To render the corresponding page, Routify travels through the fragments till there are non left.
+To render the corresponding page, Routify travels through the fragments till there are none left.
 ```html
 <script>
   export let fragments